 I urge you to read this whole thing again (it’s not that long…), and take these two items to heart.

 They really are key pieces of the puzzle.

 Want to Find Grants?

-We just had two live webinars in October 2017 to teach the “A-B-C’s” of grant funding for musicians and performing artists.
-Replay videos of those trainings are now available.
+We recently had two live webinars to teach the “A-B-C’s” of grant funding for musicians and performing artists.
+Replay videos of those trainings are now available for purchase.